How awesome is it to be living in a time when you can get paid to walk at your own pace and in your own free time?

 Unfortunately, points on Achievement expire a year after you earn them.

-Plus points: Users have an option of donating these points/money to charities listed on the app.
+Plus points: Users have the option of donating these points/money to charities listed on the app.

-You can walk and earn money by doing a wide range of tasks with GigWalk.
+You can get paid to walk while doing a wide range of tasks with GigWalk.

 When you become a “gigwalker,” you will be given a chance to work on various gigs near your location.